 This gourmet spice grows in the Taliouine region of Morocco, where it's cultivated for export and domestic use.
 Famous as the most expensive spice in the world due to the labor-intensive process of harvesting it, saffron is regarded as an essential ingredient in Moroccan cuisine and is used in many other cuisines as well.
 You'll likely find it quite affordable in Morocco as compared to supermarket prices back home, so be sure to take advantage and stock up.

 Ras El Hanout

-The name of this famous Moroccan spice blend translates to "the head of the shop" in reference to it being the best product a Moroccan spice vendor () has to offer.
-It's a complex mix of spices and will vary from shop to shop, so you might want to buy small amounts from several shops to compare.
+The name of this famous Moroccan spice blend translates to "the head of the shop" because it's the best product a Moroccan spice vendor has to offer.
+It's a complex mix of spices that varies from shop to shop, so you might want to buy small amounts from several shops to compare.

 07 of 11

 Saffron and ras el hanout aren't the only spices to stock up on, of course; Moroccan cuisine makes use of a number of other spices and herbs such as ginger, paprika, cumin, turmeric, anise seed, cinnamon, fenugreek and more.
 All will tempt you at the Moroccan spice market, and you'll find them much more affordable and in larger quantities than what you're used to getting in a Western supermarket.
 Ziplock bags will help lock in flavor and freshness, but especially fragrant spices such as anise and licorice should be in their own packaging; that's because strong flavors can leach into other foods, particularly other ground spices.

 08 of 11